pappersverk/rpi_fb_capture/README.md

 * Raw 1-bpp
 * Raw 1-bbp scanned vertically - useful for some LCD displays

+## Device Support

+RpiFbCapture supports all Raspberry PI's except the RPI4 and RPI4000 (more discussion in https://github.com/pappersverk/rpi_fb_capture/issues/8)

 ## Installation

 The package can be installed by adding `rpi_fb_capture` to your list of